bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 A matrix free linear solver is used but for $\mathcal J_c$ only: it means that `options.linsolver` is used to invert $\mathcal J_c$.

 !!! info "Matrix-Free"
-    These two Matrix-Free options, `MatrixFree()` and `BorderedMatrixFree()`, thus expose different part of the Jacobian $\mathcal J$ in order to use specific preconditioners.
+    These two Matrix-Free options, `FullMatrixFree()` and `BorderedMatrixFree()`, thus expose different part of the Jacobian $\mathcal J$ in order to use specific preconditioners.
 For example, an ILU preconditioner on $\mathcal J_c$ could remove the constraints in $\mathcal J$ and lead to poor convergence.
 Of course, for these last two methods, a preconditioner is likely be required.

 ## Floquet multipliers computation